Convergence of the conjugate gradient method with unbounded operators: Introduction

 A popular algorithm for the numerical solution to \eqref{eq:invLP} in the above-mentioned classical framework is the method of conjugate gradients (also referred to as CG).
 It was first proposed in 1952 by Hestenes and Stiefel \cite{Hestenes-Stiefer-ConjGrad-1952} and since then, together with its related derivatives (e.g., conjugate gradient method on the normal equations (CGNE), least-square QR method (LSQR), etc.), it has been widely studied in the finite-dimensional setting (see the monographs \cite{Saad-2003_IterativeMethods,Simoncini-Szyld-2007,Liesen-Strakos-2003}) and also, though to a lesser extent, in the infinite-dimensional Hilbert space setting with bounded operators.

 In order to describe the algorithm explicitly, let us introduce the solution manifold

 relative to the problem \eqref{eq:invLP}.
 By assumption $\mathcal{S}$ is a convex, non-empty set in $\cH$ which is also closed, owing to the fact that $A$, being self-adjoint, is in particular a closed operator.
-As a consequence, the projection map $P_\mathcal{S}:\cH\to\mathcal{S}$ is unambiguously defined and produces, for generic $x\in\cH$, the closest to $x$ point in $\mathcal{S}$.
+(In fact, $\mathcal{S}$ is an affine space, owing to the linearity of $A$.)
+As a consequence, the projection map $P_\mathcal{S}:\cH\to\mathcal{S}$ is unambiguously defined and produces, for generic $x\in\cH$, the closest-to-$x$ point in $\mathcal{S}$.
+Observe that $P_\mathcal{S}$ is not a linear map.

 In its iterative implementation, the conjugate gradient algorithm starts with an initial guess $f^{[0]}\in\cH$ and produces iterates $f^{[N]}$ according to a prescription that can be described in various equivalent ways \cite{Saad-2003_IterativeMethods,Liesen-Strakos-2003}, the most convenient of which for our purposes is